TherieI/Fenn-bot/README.md

 # Fenn bot
 Something to manage niche things on discord.
-This bot leverages slash commands built using `discord.py`'s cog system, which is something I haven't really seen from other projects upon first inspection.
-Here's some example of the features and code, which includes...
+This bot leverages slash commands built using `discord.py`'s cog system, which is something I haven't really seen from other projects when I initially saught examples.
+Here lie some features of the delicate Fenn, including, but limited to...
 - Slash commands & Cogs
 - Slash Autocompetion
 - Slash choice sets